-That’s right—do it yourself.
+That’s right, instead of finding a startup loan with no credit check—do it yourself.
 Most entrepreneurs realize they need to self-fund at least part of their business as they get off the ground.
 You can do this by starting savings accounts, taking out low-interest credit cards, or leveraging your assets—like cars, homes, fine art, and appliances.

 Not that it’s easy, but if you believe in the value of your business, you should feel comfortable taking a financial risk.
 Plus, showing investors that you’re ready to put up your own money will give them more confidence to make an investment down the line.

 Rodrigo Santibanez, the co-founder of EAT Club, says, “bootstrapping a business is a lesson in hard work and flexibility, but ultimately it can help accelerate a company’s success.”
 Especially if you’re able to show traction when you do seek capital from investors.